-For the 2006-2007 academic year, the department has rated student learning in each of these areas as located somewhere between red, yellow and green.
-However, the rubrics which have been developed to test these goals are new and have yet to be tested and refined.
+For the 2008-2009 academic year, the department has rated student learning in each of these areas as located somewhere between red, yellow and green.
+However, the rubrics which have been developed to test these goals are new and are still accumulating good data for us.
+We will soon be able to determine emerging trends in our data.